 As your brand identity grows over time, it is essential to check-in periodically to ensure that your brand elements and messaging evolve with you.
 You’ll also want to ensure that your brand personality is a part of every marketing activity and brand asset that you create.

-- Logo and Style Guide
+- Logo and style guide

-- Customer User Experience
+- Customer experience

-- Customer Service Channels
+- Customer service

-- Video Marketing
+- Video marketing

-- Events and Community Outreach
+- Events and community outreach